ratnakarchakkapalli/INFO-6150-WebDesign/Assignment_2/readme.txt

 Tags used:-

-<head>: To define the head portion of the document titled Coffee Cafe.
+<head>: To define the head portion of the document.

 <body>: To define page body.
 Contains all contents such as headings, paragraphs and all other tags.